 In San Francisco, 400 occupiers at a plaza in the financial district were served traditional Thanksgiving fixings sent by the renowned Glide Memorial Church to volunteers and supporters of the movement fighting social and economic inequality.

 "We are thankful that we are, first and foremost, in a country where we can protest," said the Rev. Cecil Williams, the founder of Glide and a fixture in the city's activist community.
 "And we are thankful that we believe that there are things that could be worked out and that we have a sense of hope.
 But we know that hope only comes when you make a stand."

-While the celebration remained peaceful in San Francisco, an amplified version of a family Thanksgiving squabble erupted in New York when police ordered a halt to drumming by protesters at an otherwise traditional holiday meal.
+In New York, a squabble erupted when police ordered a halt to drumming by protesters at an otherwise traditional holiday meal.